 The new year started with a play that was all about people.
 People in their extraordinary, and ordinary, everyday lives.
 It was the return of Jim Cartwright's Two, which explores the strength of human spirit - something stronger than anything on offer behind a pub bar.

-Directed by David Thacker, in partnership with the University of Bolton, and starred Colin Connor and Katy Cavanagh and follows the loves of a pub landlord and lady.
+Directed by David Thacker, in partnership with the University of Bolton, and starring Colin Connor and Katy Cavanagh, Two followed the loves of a pub landlord and lady.

 Very excitingly, Two was followed by a world premiere!
 Two 2, also written by Jim Cartwright, picks up the story where Two left off.
 Time has passed, as it does, but the punters of the pub are now few and far between.